DUI Attorneys in Tampa, FL

 DUI enforcement officers often work together during “saturation patrols” or “sobriety checkpoints” to pool their resources while using the Breath Alcohol Testing (BAT) mobile facility unit.

-Prosecutors have considerable resources to prosecute DUI cases in Hillsborough County, FL.
-You need an experienced lawyer focused on DUI defense to fight for you.
+With all these resources used to investigate and prosecute DUI cases in Hillsborough County, FL, you need an experienced lawyer focused on DUI defense to fight for you.

-The attorneys at Sammis Law Firm focus on DUI defense in Hillsborough County, FL.
-Our focus helps us spot issues others might miss when fighting administrative suspensions, negotiating the best pre-trial settlements, and preparing the cases for evidentiary hearings and jury trials.
+The six attorneys at Sammis Law Firm focus on DUI defense in Hillsborough County, FL.
+This focus helps us spot issues others might miss when fighting administrative suspensions, negotiating the best pre-trial settlements, and preparing the cases for hearings and jury trials.

 With offices conveniently in downtown Tampa, our regular business hours are Monday through Friday from 8:30 a.m. until 5:00 p.m.
 Our attorneys are on call to answer your questions after regular business hours, on weekends, and during holidays.

-When you call our office, ask to speak with an attorney or schedule a confidential consultation in the office.
+When you call our office, ask to speak with an attorney on the phone or schedule a confidential consultation in the office.
 If you call after our regular business hours, leave a message with our answering service.
 One of the attorneys will call you back to discuss your case.

 Local Tampa Attorneys Focused on DUI Defense